 SUPERVISION – Works under the general supervision of the director of public safety

-ATTENDANCE – Individuals in this position are expected to be available as assigned, which may include evenings, weekends, and variable hours, and in various locations.
+ATTENDANCE – Individuals in this position are generally expected to be available as assigned, which may from time to time include evenings, weekends, variable hours, and other locations as may be needed.

 WORKING CONDITIONS – Law enforcement involves periods of routine office work, occasionally involves dealing with individuals or groups who are angry, upset, or frightened, requires good situational awareness using visual and auditory senses, and may from time to time require periods of high physical activity, including moving rapidly from point to point, within and outside buildings, climbing stairs and ladders, subduing violent individuals, and providing first aid and emergency care.
 Conditions may include darkness, inclement weather, hazardous materials, fire and other emergency situations, and/or threat of bodily harm.